department-of-veterans-affairs/next-build/READMEs/queries.md

 There is a master list of all queries available in `src/data/queries/index.ts`.
 This file contains reference to all configured queries in the repo as well as a number of helper types for our build processes.
 All we really need to know is that the queries defined in `QUERIES_MAP` are made up of the functions previously mentioned: **params**, **data** and **formatter**.

-These three work together to create consistent requests and responses for all configured query types.
-They are independent functions so they can be called in isolation when needed.
-For example, you may need to consistenly format some portion of data returned by multiple query types or have to include similar query parameters to multiple resource requests.

-**Not every query file has all three parts!** Some may contain just a `formatter`, as they will never be queried individually (e.g. many Paragraphs).
+Following this structure allows us to treat queries as a sort of interface, and functions with these exact names allow us to leverage `next-drupal-query`'s plumbing for some convenience methods when calling specific query functions in isolation.
+These convenience methods allow us to do things like:

+- `queries.getParams('node--news_story')` to re-use query parameters
+- `queries.formatData('media--image', entity.field_media)` to re-use a formatter
+- `await queries.getData('header-footer-data')` to call a specific data query

-The helper types mentioned above help ensure the correct query files and functions are being referenced, so errors will be thrown when you try to query resources without data functions defined or other incongruous usages.
+The helper types ensure the correct query files and functions are being referenced, so errors will be thrown when you try to query resources without data functions defined or other incongruous usages.

 ### Params